Simprints/Android-Simprints-ID/fingerprint/src/main/java/com/simprints/fingerprint/activities/connect/README.md

 The user can enter a serial number as a stand-in for the NFC chip in the `NfcPairFragment`, and the consequent pairing, listening for bond state action, retry, and timeout behaviour is identical.

 Upon successful pairing, restarts connecting and returns to the `ConnectScannerMainFragment`.

+### OtaFragment
+If an `OtaAvailableException` is thrown during setup, the `OtaFragment` is shown.
+This fragment executes the OTA procedure, which updates the firmware of the various chips on the scanner.
+The progress bar tracks the state of the OTA steps.
+If multiple chips are being updated, they share a portion of the progress bar.
+The scanner is assumed to be connected and in Root mode upon entry to this fragment.

+If the update is successful for all chips, we return to the `ConnectScannerMainFragment`, where the scanner reconnects and the flow proceeds normally.

+If the update for any of the chips fails, then we go to the `OtaRecoveryFragment` if we still are retrying, otherwise we go to the `OtaFailedFragment` if the final attempt failed.

+### OtaRecoveryFragment
+This fragment is entered from the `OtaFragment` if OTA fails and user action is required to reset the scanner.
+Depending on the current step that failed during OTA, a message for either a soft (simple turning off then on) or hard (long press of power button for 5+ seconds) reset is shown.
+The button attempts a reconnect to the scanner.

+If the reconnect succeeds, we go back to the `OtaFragment` to re-attempt the remaining OTA updates needed as well as incrementing the retry attempt counter.

+If the reconnect fails for whatever reason, we assume the scanner is in an irrecoverable state and take the user to the `OtaFailedFragment`.

+### OtaFailedFragment
+This fragment only displays a message to the user to contact their supervisor as the scanner may be in an irrecoverable state after a failed OTA update attempt.
+Pressing Continue will exit the entire fingerprint flow with the `Activity.CANCELLED` result.